U.S. official warns Washington will not 'stand by in the face of horrors' in Tigray

 “We will not stand by in the face of horrors in Tigray,” Godec told the House of Representatives Foreign Affairs Committee.

-He also urged the Eritrean government to comply immediately with the cessation of hostilities and called for a permanent ceasefire in the region.
+He also urged the Eritrean government to comply immediately with the cessation of hostilities and called for a permanent, negotiated ceasefire in the region that all parties are committed to.

-It was not clear if other parties to the conflict would accept the ceasefire.
-The Ethiopian military spokesman, Eritrean information minister and Amhara regional spokesperson all said they were unable to comment. read more

 “Every effort must be made to make this ceasefire meaningful, including discussions with all parties to the conflict,” said Representative Karen Bass, who chairs the panel’s Africa subcommittee.